cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Blue banner (n.):** An indisputable symbol of excellence in competition or onetime possession of $300.~Billfred

 **Bobcats(n.):** The team that has gone to Einstein 435 years in a row*, FRC 177~Mitchell1714

+**Brave Little Toaster Sandwich (n):** Stories about hapless teams/robots where the bad news is buffered by the less bad news.
+Also see "Good News/Bad News."~RoboMom

 **Break the game (adj.):** Describes a rule modification made just prior to competition beginning, because the GDC didn't see it coming.
 Also see He Made Me Do It.~GaryVoshol